HousenZhu/ECE1724_Project/README.md

 | Tianqi Ju  | 1012870467     | tianqi.ju@mail.utoronto.ca   |

 ---
+## Video Demo

+A demonstration video of the project is available on YouTube: https://youtu.be/sQuFDGCbiKM

+---
 ## Motivation
 Large Language Models (LLMs) are increasingly being integrated into everyday developer workflows including code generation and debugging.
 Also, LLMs can operate as agents on managing multi-step workflows and interacting with external tools.
 As one of the most widely used environments, Command-line interfaces (CLIs) are especially suitable for such integration for developers and other technical users valuing its speed and flexibility.
 A CLI powered by LLMs enables developers to interact with local model inference in their existing workflows with low latency.